Sunday, December 25, 2005

 love you anyway

 I actually got curious as to what nana meant by "trolling," so I did a google define.
-Trolling is defined by google (type in "define: " to see!) as one of the following:
+Trolling is defined by google (type in "define:a) Providing people with false information in order to get help from people who want to give it.

 b) Fishing with "an array of baited lines or lures behind the boat.”